FardousNayeem/ClearWay/README.md

 # Clearway

 Air quality you can act on.
+Clearway tells you when it's safe to go outside with air quality you can trust.
 A PM2.5 nowcast built from the monitoring stations nearest you, a 24-hour forecast that corrects the global physics model using what those stations actually recorded, and a scorecard that grades itself every day against what happened.
+Every data source is open.

 FastAPI + PostgreSQL + scikit-learn behind a statically generated Next.js site.
-Every data source is open, and only one of them needs a key.

 ## The question it answers